Papycoima/RandomCircleNoise/readme.md

 "seed", as already said, is the seed of the algorithm.
 It is used to set up the "random" module, which will then randomly choose all the points on the tile.

 ### Output
-The program outputs .PNGs of both each individual tile, named "heightmap" followed by random numbers, and the whole 3x3 grid heightmap, named "heightmap"-random numbers-"final".
+The program outputs a .PNG file that contains the whole 3x3 grid heightmap, named "heightmap"-random numbers-"final".
+Its sidelenght is three times the one of a single tile.